Contents

 From a systematic viewpoint the mean temperature of the atmosphere near the surface of the earth is both difficult to determine and difficult to defend as an indicator of the thermal state of the climatic systems: there is constant vertical movement of the air due precisely to warming and cooling; moist air contains more heat then dry air of the same temperature, and so temperature is a poor indicator of heat content; and then the oceans are the true heat bank, receiving much of their warmth directly radiated from the sun, which they then giving off to the atmosphere at varying rates.

 The Data points (left) averaged to chart of global mean temperature variation (right).
 [S.L.
-Grotch after R. Lindzen (modified)]
+Grotch after R. Lindzen (modified).
+See another version in Grotch 1987 Fig 1 (H/T Frederick Colbourne)]

 This is why graphs used to demonstrate global warming are usually calibrated in tenths of a degree, with values plotting to 1/100oK.
 The range of variation, the range of error and level of adjustment required to cover all sorts of inconsistencies in the data make it hard to justify such precision.
 Richard Lindzen demonstrates the absurdity of fussing over reported warming of less than a degree in a number of recent presentations (including here and here).